rockstor/rockstor-installer/README.md

 ```

 ## Resulting Rockstor installers
-With the above suggested kiwi-ng commands the resulting installers will be found in **/home/kiwi-images/** on the host systems.
+With the above suggested kiwi-ng commands the resulting installers will be found in **/home/kiwi-images/** on the kiwi-ng host systems.

 - For the x86_64 profiles the resulting installer is an ISO image intended for image transfer to an installer only device.
 Use the file ending in ".iso".